 Immunisation requirements can change without notice and inoculations/precautions can be specified as a condition of entry, or just as an advisable precaution only.
 We will advise you of any destinations that stipulate compulsory inoculations as a condition of entry.

 For other immunisations, local conditions are subject to change and we strongly suggest that you consult your GP or one of the specialist vaccination centres for more detailed and current information at your time of travel.

 The Department of Health also offers travellers health advice on www.travelhealthpro.org.uk, www.fitfortravel.scot.nhs.uk or www.dh.gov.uk/travellers.
 Further travel health advice can also be found on www.nathnac.org.
-We strongly recommend that if you are concerned about DVT or any other health issue you should consult your GP.
 It is essential that you have comprehensive insurance that covers you for any medical treatment or repatriation costs whilst on tour.